letsencrypt/boulder/docs/CRLS.md

 The crl-storer diffs each CRL against the previous one for the same shard.
-An entry may only disappear once it has appeared on a CRL issued after its certificate expired (RFC 5280, Section 3.3), so for each missing entry the storer looks up the certificate's expiry (`GetSerialMetadata`) and refuses the upload unless it precedes the previous CRL's `thisUpdate`.
+An entry may only disappear once it has appeared on a CRL issued after its certificate expired (RFC 5280, Section 3.3), so for each missing entry the storer looks up the certificate's expiry (`GetSerialsMetadata`) and refuses the upload unless it precedes the previous CRL's `thisUpdate`.
 The storer also refuses CRLs whose number does not increase or whose IDP changes.